leancodepl/bloc_lens/packages/lens_base/README.md

 Sometimes, you want to allow other parts of your application to read and modify a certain value, but you don't want to expose the entire object or its internals.

+In short, you want two operations:
+- get the current value
+- set a new value

+This is where lenses come in.
+They encapsulate the value and provide a way to read and modify it, without exposing the object itself.
+THey are also composable, so you can easily modify e.g. a specific item in a list or an entry in a map.

 ## Usage

 ### Predefined lenses